-For the love of Place
+For the l

 For the second episode of the Adapt Inc. Places Podcast I managed to speak to Martin Boisen from For the Love of Place.
 Martin is a Danish geographer with a MSc. degree (cum laude) from Utrecht University He lives and works from the heart of the beautiful city of Utrecht in the Netherlands.
 Martin is a leading advisor, a respected academic and a passionate speaker.
 Marting is also the vice chairman of The International Place Branding Association who put on an annual conference where key issues in the field get discussed.

-Conceptual clarity Our discussion with Martin centred around a key paper he co-authored that has helped the discipline move away to a stage where we can distinguish between:
+Our discussion with Martin centred around a key paper he co-authored that has helped the discipline move away to a stage where we can distinguish between: